elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 ## Volume Attachment & Deattachment in Horizon

-List the available volumes.
+Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press down arrow next to ```Edit Volume``` on the volume you want to attach and then press ```Manage Attachments```

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-10.png)

-Attach the restored volume to an instance.
+In the pop-up window choose the instance you want to attach the restored volume to.

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-11.png)

-List volumes again to check if the volume is attached to the instance.
+Check volumes again in ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) to see if the volume is attached to the instance.

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-12.png)

-Deattach the volume from an instance.
+To deattach the volume, Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press down arrow next to ```Edit Volume``` on the volume you want to deattach and then press ```Manage Attachments```.
+In the pop-up window choose the instance you want to deattach the volume from.

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-13.png)